 Energy Efficiency Disclosure Statement

-Maine rental agreements where the tenant will pay utility costs (either directly or through the landlord) must contain an energy efficiency statement including disclosure of either the utility supplier’s information or the property’s 12-month energy consumption history.
+Maine rentals must make available an energy efficiency statement including disclosure of either the utility supplier’s information or the property’s 12-month energy consumption history.
 The disclosure must be signed, and the landlord must retain a copy for at least three years.
+The landlord must disclose the property’s energy efficiency where the tenant will pay utility costs, as well as to any person who requests the statement.

 The following language must be included in an energy efficiency disclosure statement: